 - The specialties (including surgery) are listed on the left

-- Many of the videos do not show complete procedures themselves, but show benign and malignant pathology viewed during endoscopy and other procedures
+- Many of the videos do not show complete procedures, but show benign and malignant pathology viewed during endoscopy and other procedures

-VideoGIE: an official video journal of the American Society for Gastrointestinal Endoscopy -- VideoGIE is an online-only, open access journal that publishes "original, peer-reviewed video case reports and case series of endoscopic procedures used in the study, diagnosis, and treatment of digestive diseases."
+VideoGIE: an official video journal of the American Society for Gastrointestinal Endoscopy -- Online-only, open access journal that publishes "original, peer-reviewed video case reports and case series of endoscopic procedures used in the study, diagnosis, and treatment of digestive diseases."

 - "Original peer-reviewed videos examine established surgical techniques, as well as introduce new techniques and technologies important to the orthopaedic surgeon."